Over 200 species of owls, ranging in size and living in various habitats, exist worldwide.

 A low yet wide-winged bird, the Short-Eared Owl is one of the most distinctive owl species due to its yellow eyes, small stature, rounded head, and short ear tufts.

-One of their adaptations for hunting at dusk or dawn is their facial disc which helps them to focus sound on hearing prey more clearly.
+One of their adaptations for hunting at dusk or dawn is their facial disc, which helps them focus on hearing prey more clearly.

 In Michigan, Short-Eared Owls tend to winter during October and November in southern parts of the state.